Glasgow South Western Line: History

 The Glasgow, Dumfries and Carlisle Railway and the Glasgow, Paisley, Kilmarnock and Ayr Railway amalgamated to form the Glasgow and South Western Railway in 1850.

 The Glasgow, Barrhead and Neilston Direct Railway and Glasgow and Kilmarnock Joint Railway were amalgamated to form the Glasgow, Barrhead and Kilmarnock Joint Railway jointly operated by the Glasgow and South Western Railway and Caledonian Railway.

 The lines forming the East Kilbride branch were operated by the Caledonian Railway.

 Until 1923 the line via Dumfries was in competition with the North British Railway and Caledonian Railway as one of the mainlines into Scotland.
 With the passing of the Railways Act 1921 (Grouping Act) the line became part of the London, Midland and Scottish Railway (LMS).

 In 1948, with nationalisation the line became part of the Scottish Region of British Railways.
-During the Beeching Axe in the 1960s many of the railway's branch lines were closed, including the direct route between Dumfries and Stranraer, via Galloway on the Portpatrick and Wigtownshire Joint Railway and Castle Douglas and Dumfries Railway, leaving the present 'Y' shaped railway.
+During the Beeching Axe in the 1960s many of the railway's branch lines were closed, including the direct route between Dumfries and Stranraer, via Galloway on the Portpatrick and Wigtownshire Joint Railway and Castle Douglas and Dumfries Railway, leaving the present Y-shaped railway.
 The former G&SWR terminus at Glasgow St Enoch was also closed in this period (in 1966), with all services rerouted into Glasgow Central.

 During the electrification of the West Coast Main Line in the early 1970s by British Rail, the line was used as a major diversionary route whilst the Caledonian Railway's Annandale/Clydesdale route was closed, particularly during the weekends.
 Following completion of this project, the sections of line between Barrhead and Kilmarnock (with a crossing loop at Lugton) and Annan and Gretna (controlled from Carlisle) were singled.
 Re-doubling of the Annan to Gretna section was completed in August 2008, controlled from Dumfries Station signal box.

-The line is not electrified, with the exception of parts of the line around the approaches to Glasgow Central and the section of the line (Barassie to Ayr) shared with the Ayrshire Coast Line (Ayr to Glasgow via Kilwinning).
-However, work is currently underway to electrify the line through to Barrhead as well as the branch line to East Kilbride.

 In early 2009, work commenced to re-double the line between Lugton and Stewarton based on the 2008 plans published by Network Rail.
-Completed in September 2009, this allows ScotRail to run a half-hourly service to Kilmarnock.
-As of 2021 the route is operated British Rail Class 156 units.
+Completed in September 2009, this allows ScotRail to run a half-hourly service between Glasgow and Kilmarnock.

+In December 2023, electrification of the first section of the line between Glasgow Central and Barrhead was completed (services started on 11 December 2023 using Class 380 electric trains).
+Further work is currently underway to re-double and electrify the branch line from Thornliebank to East Kilbride.
+In addition, two new railway stations will be built.
+One will be for Hairmyres, 600 m to the west of the existing one, and a new one will be built for East Kilbride, as well extending the doubling of the track between the two by 1.4 km.
+In total, this represents a £140 million investment by the Scottish Government, as part of an attempt to decarbonise the railway across Scotland.

+With the exception of the electrified section between Glasgow Central and Barrhead, all other services on the line are operated using the British Rail Class 156 diesel trains.